vestalux/sljekyll/_events/clare-2017-01-12-beginners-astronomy.md

 breadcrumb: y
 ---

-Join us for a beginners' astronomy talk and live stargazing with John Underdown.
+Join us for a beginners' astronomy talk and live stargazing (weather permitting) with John Underdown.

+Booking essential.